094459/newsletter-oss-projects/README.md

 [amazon-eks-running-webassembly](https://aws-oss.beachgeek.co.uk/3th) This repository contains code for building custom Amazon EKS AMIs using HashiCorp Packer.
 The AMIs include necessary binaries and configurations to enable you to run WebAssembly workloads in an EKS cluster and are based on Amazon Linux 2023.
 The runtimes used in the AMIs are Spin and WasmEdge.
 The respective containerd-shims are used for both runtimes.
 Deploying the cluster is done using Hashicorp Terraform.
 After the cluster is created, RuntimeClasses and example workloads are deployed to the cluster.
 If you are exploring Wasm, then this is for you. (#195)

+**amplify-godot-engine-sample**

+[amplify-godot-engine-sample](https://aws-oss.beachgeek.co.uk/44u) for the past few years, Godot has been one of the most active and popular open source projects.
+If you are not familiar with it, it provides a game engine that allows you to build 2D and 3D games (currently half way through a Udemy course, and loving it!).
+If you wanted to know how you can use AWS Amplify with Godot, this repo provides some sample code using some of the Godot demo projects. (#204)

 **aws-chatbot-fargate-python**

 [aws-chatbot-fargate-python](https://aws-oss.beachgeek.co.uk/43f) is a new repo from AWS Hero Ran Isenberg that deploys a Streamlit Chatbot in an AWS Fargate-based ESC cluster web application using AWS CDK (Cloud Development Kit).
 The infrastructure includes an ECS cluster, Fargate service, Application Load Balancer, VPC, and WAF and includes security best practices with CDK-nag verification.
 The chatbot is based on an implementation by Streamlit and the initial prompt is that the chatbot is me, Ran the builder, a serverless hero and attempts to answer as me.
 The Chatbot uses custom domain (you can remove it or change it to your own domain) and assume an OpenAI token exists in the account in the form of a secrets manager secret for making API calls to OpenAI.(#203)